Abhi0230/Abhi0230/README.md

 ### Hi there 👋

-I am [Abhay Vishwakarma](https://www.linkedin.com/in/abhay) a DevOps Engineer, having 6+ months of practical onsite experience.I am enthusias for automation workflows using CI/CD & designing systems such as performance monitoring & diagnostics.
+I am [Abhay Vishwakarma](https://www.linkedin.com/in/abhay-vishwakarma800/) a DevOps Engineer, having 6+ months of practical onsite experience.
+I am enthusiastic about automation workflows using CI/CD & designing systems such as performance monitoring & diagnostics.
-<br>😄Fun fact:I love connecting with new people; feel free to say hi, and I’d be happy to meet you more! </br>
+<br>😄Fun fact: I love connecting with new people, feel free to say hi & I would be happy to meet you more.</br>
 <br>💬 Ask me about: AWS, Networking, Linux & DevOps.</br>
 <p align="center">
 <a href="https://m.do.co/c/3bc2250b7076" target="_blank" >